Important PPP update for 1040 Schedule C applicants for 2021

 - What if I don’t have any employees?

-It’s been made clear that the primary focus of the PPP is to enable employers to keep their staff members paid, so what about those business owners or self-employed individuals that don’t have employees?
+The primary focus of the PPP initially was is to enable employers to keep their staff members paid, so what about those business owners or self-employed individuals that don’t have employees?
+What about contractors, gig workers, Uber drivers, Doordash delivery people, computer/IT contractors, content creators, Upworkers, sole proprietors, and self-employed people?
+Well, you definitely are a vital part of America’s small business community, and you absolutely can qualify for forgivable PPP stimulus loans.

 Can independent contractors and self-employed business owners get PPP loans?